 Note: This story has Australian spelling and colloquialisms.

-I always wait ten minutes before I let my aura shine.
-Even though I need all the practice I can get to make it strong and bright I never start before I'm certain that Mumma's really left.
-Sometimes she sneaks around the side of the garden and hides in the bushes trying to catch me out.
+I always wait ten minutes before I let my colours shine.
+Even though I need all the practice I can get to make them strong and bright I never start before I'm certain that I’m alone.
+Sometimes my mother sneaks around the side of the garden and hides in the bushes trying to catch me out.

-To make the time pass quickly I usually play a game on my phone or watch YouTube videos but today I have new pencils.
+To make the time pass quickly I usually play a game or watch videos on my phone but today I have new coloured pencils.
 As Mumma disappears around the bend on the path, hopefully back to the house, I open my art box.
 Finally I have all the shades.
 There were other brands with more colours but these ones were the softest.
 They'll be perfect for making thick, fast lines.